poiriermike/encryptedp2p/README.md

 Install python -dev library.
 This can be done on linux using 'sudo apt-get install python-dev -y'

-Install Twisted. do this using 'sudo pip install twisted'
+Install Twisted.
+Do this using 'sudo pip install twisted'

 Run this because reasons 'sudo pip install rpcudp'